dabeaz/curio/docs/tutorial.rst

 That's great except that the popular ``requests`` library knows nothing of Curio and it blocks the internal event loop while waiting for a response.
-This essential the same problem as before except that ``requests.get()`` mainly spends its time waiting.
+This is essentially the same problem as before except that ``requests.get()`` mainly spends its time waiting.
 For this, you can use ``curio.run_in_thread()`` to offload work to a separate thread.
 Modify the code like this::